 2) Apply a drop of couplant on the transducer and place the transducer in steady contact with the thicker of the two coating and samples fist.
 Be sure that the reading is stable and the repeatability indicator, in the top left corner of the display, is fully lit and stable.
-Press the key once to activate the menu items tab.
-Press the key multiple times to tab right and the key multiple times to tab left until the CAL menu is highlighted and displaying the submenu items.
+Press the menu items tab.
+Press the key multiple times to tab right and the repeatability indicator, in the top left corner key multiple times to tab right and the key multiple times to tab right and the key multiple times to tab left until the CAL menu is highlighted and displaying the submenu items.